 - Worn, contaminated or defective linings or drums

 - Leakage in system and proper fluid level

 - Worn, contaminated or defective disc pads or disc rotors

 For many drivers, hearing the screeching or grinding sounds may not be enough of a problem to take a vehicle in to Virginia Tire & Auto, but if the warning signs aren’t heeded in a timely fashion, the result could be dangerous.

 For example, let’s take the brake rotors.
 The rotors are part of the disc brakes that allow your vehicle to stop once the vehicle is in motion.
 If the rotor is warped, the brake pads will wiggle back and forth, which causes the brake fluid to foam up so the braking system does not get the proper amount of hydraulic pressure.
 If the rotor is warped, your vehicle may not be able to stop properly in an emergency situation.
 Warning signs of a warped brake rotor include vibrations in your brake pedals and noise coming from your brakes.

 One of the most common signs that brakes need to be replaced is a grinding sound that happens as you begin to stop the vehicle.
 A grinding noise usually happens when the metal pads and metal rotors rub against each other and no braking material is left.
 If you don’t get your car in to be fixed when you hear the grinding, you will likely be paying even more the longer you wait.

 Not sure whether or not you need new brakes?

-Bring your vehicle to a Virginia Tire & Auto location in Northern Virginia.
-We offer a FREE visual brake inspection which includes a measurement of the brake pads/shoes and a brake fluid test.
+Bring your vehicle to any Virginia Tire & Auto location.
+We offer a FREE visual brake inspection that includes a measurement of the brake pads/shoes and a brake fluid test.

 If your brakes need servicing, our expert technicians are equipped to perform any brake repair.
 Check out our brake services & pricing by clicking HERE.